Rewi Alley

 Rewi Alley (known in China as 路易•艾黎, Lùyì Aìlí, 2 December 1897 – 27 December 1987) was a New Zealand-born writer and political activist.
 A member of the Chinese Communist Party, he dedicated 60 years of his life to the cause and was a key figure in the establishment of Chinese Industrial Cooperatives and technical training schools, including the Bailie Schools and Peili Vocational Institute (now Beijing Bailie University), both named after his mentor Joseph Bailie.
 Alley was a prolific writer about 20th century China, and especially the communist revolution.
 He also translated numerous Chinese poems.

 Memorial plaque at Christchurch Boys' High School, Alley's 100th birthday.

 Early life and influences

-Rewi was born in the small town of Springfield, in inland Canterbury, New Zealand.
+Alley was born in the small town of Springfield, in inland Canterbury, New Zealand.
 He was named after Rewi Maniapoto, a Māori chief who famously resisted the British military during the New Zealand Wars in the 1860s.
-Alley's father was a teacher, and Rewi attended primary school at Amberley; then Wharenui School in Christchurch, where his father was appointed headmaster in 1905; and finally Christchurch Boys' High School.
-His mother, Clara, was a leader of the New Zealand women's suffrage movement.
+Alley's father, Frederick James Alley, was a teacher, and Rewi attended primary school at Amberley; then Wharenui School in Christchurch, where his father was appointed headmaster in 1905; and finally Christchurch Boys' High School.
+His mother, Clara Maria (née Buckingham), was a leader of the New Zealand women's suffrage movement.
+Alley wrote in his autobiography that his father was "a great believer in social progress, a socialist before his time" who adopted the Unitarian position in religion and did not allow his children to go to Sunday school because he did not want them to have beliefs forced upon them.

 His parents' keen interest in social reform and education influenced all of their children: